 The content of the message matters

+Have you ever wondered whether the content of your SMS impacts recipients’ behaviour?
+Well it does, and by quite a large margin too.
 The St Vincent’s Hospital did a trial to test whether different versions of text message reminders could affect the rate of people attending outpatient appointments.
 The results showed that SMS reminders that told patients the financial impacts of a missed appointments had the greatest result – 19% reduction in the number of people missing their appointments, saving the hospital more than $68,000 a year (source).

 Leveraging recipients’ mobile calendar